GDG-IGDTUW/Technical-Writing/Understanding the time and Space Complexity of Algos.md

 13. Fibonacci Sequence (Recursive)

 **Description:** Calculates the nth Fibonacci number using recursive calls.
-This results in Recurrence relation as:
+This results in Recurrence relation:
 - F(n)=F(n-1) + F(n-2)

 **Time Complexity:** `O(2^n)`
 - Each Fibonacci number is calculated using 2 recursive calls.
 - This creates an exponential number of function calls.
-- The recurrence tree has a depth of n and and at each level the number of calls double, leading to exponential time complexity.
+- The recurrence tree has a depth of n and at each level, the number of calls double, leading to exponential time complexity.

 ```java
 public static int fib(int n) {